"Haiku" Series 1 Paintings

 Acknowledging my relationship to the past.
 Serving as historical context and a springboard for the present and into the future.

-Acknowledgement of the impact of digital image platforms and tools that are major influences to us in our era.
+Acknowledgment of the impact of digital image platforms and tools that are major influences to us in our era.
 Considering their power to change our pictorial conversation of image and culture.

 Inclusive of our modern relationship to time, how we observe, absorb and experience art.